Reading Time: 3 mins 20 s

 1. Build a cause.

-The goal was not just to keep fares low, fly to more cities and make money.
+The goal was not just to keep fares low, fly to more cities, and make money.
 It was to “democratise the skies”.
 “Give America the freedom to fly” was their mission.
 Inside the business people thought of themselves as “freedom fighters.”

-Flying then was only really accessible to the business traveller and the affluent.
+Flying then was only really accessible to the business traveler and the affluent.
 A fact that’s hard to believe now.
 Thirty years later, three out of four Americans have flown at least once in their lives.